aljazfrancic/crypto-sniping-bot/README.md

 * Never invest more than you can afford to lose
 * Understand the code before using it
 * Be aware of local regulations

-## 🤝✨ Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## 📞💬 Support